funnymania/Progressive-Web-Assembly-App/docs/reviewMevent02.md

 - [X] login button obscures move to qeueu when stack too large
 - [X] render ghost entry: Ghost + card should be bigger on mobile.
 Sign up button is obscured by ghost.
 - [X] render ghost entry: desktop - card is too wide (ghost is perfect)
-- [ ] better launcher flow for pwa on native, when screen opens, it just shows the icon + black screen + Text 'Ghosts'

 New Page Design
 - [ ] implement new page design